 All Trustees and Governors are expected to keep themselves up-to-date and attend specific training to enhance their skills and knowledge throughout their term of office.
 This will remain a standing item on each LGB and Trust Board agenda.
 All staff and volunteers at the Trust are encouraged to keep learning.
 Through continuing to build knowledge, individuals can make an even bigger impact.
 The Governor Hub resources area includes several suggestions to facilitate self-service learning.
 Any specific training requirements may be discussed with the Governance Lead.

 As part of the onboarding process, all local governors and trustees must complete on appointment, and then on a yearly basis, the mandatory safeguarding training provided by the Clerk/Governance Lead, as well as the latest 'Keeping Children Safe in Education' guidance.
 GDPR and Cyber Security training are also annual mandatory training and new appointments will be directed to this.
+The Trust has asked that Induction training also be a mandatory item when Governors and Trustees begin their term, both of which can be accessed via the Key.
 Local Governors and Trustees must record completion of all mandatory training on Governor Hub.